kahalewai/agbac/readme.md

 * Development of AGBAC-Full will begin Jan 2026, and espected to be complete Feb 2026
 * Will work with your existing Enterprise IAM Solutions; Vendor-neutral PEP will be provided
 * Provides object/resource-level access control, enhanced scope for agent-aware IAM Solutions
-* Will support delegation chains and multi-agent workflows
+* Will support delegation chains and multi-agent workflows, supporting advanced configurations
-* Will provide standardized AI-aware audit semantics
+* Will provide standardized AI-aware audit semantics, allowing your organization to fully audit agent interactions
 * Implements defense in depth patterns and positions your organization for Zero Trust compliance at the Agent Layer

 <br>
 <br>

-## What makes AGBAC special?
+## What makes AGBAC effective out-of-the-box?

 The defining core requirement of AGBAC is: